 A time of boundless optimism the immediate post-war period ignited America's spirit of enterprise.
 But these entrepreneurial ventures soon discovered that building a successful car company takes a lot more than making a really cool car.

 The Last Independent

 Like the nation it was named after, the 100-year history of American Motors derived its essence from many varied automotive cultures.
-The story of America’s “last independent” spans the early years of the Jeffery and Rambler to Nash Motors, absorbing first Hudson, then Kaiser-Jeep, to become AMC, who later had a French fling with Renault before finally, the Chrysler Corporation laid the storied carmaker to rest.
+The story of America’s “last independent” spans the early years of the Jeffery and Rambler to Nash Motors, absorbing first Hudson, then Kaiser-Jeep, to become AMC who later had a French fling with Renault, before the Chrysler Corporation laid the storied carmaker to rest.